joshring/design-princples/README.md

     arg4,
 )
 ```
 Unless the arguments are long on screen, in which case split lines, for instance when using a `slice` or `struct` or a `function call` as input.
-Or if the line length is >100

 ```go
 value := functionName(